angelalonso/robot/brain/README.md

 - run ./test_on_raspberry.sh

-# ISSUES
+# Challenges
-- One has to manually get and copy the ino.hex files after compiling from arduino IDE :(
+- Event driven but only up to one layer.
+We need more flexibility.
+-